-HAR cooperated with property managers to conduct various levels of survey and documentation of potential archaeological sites, as well as, noninvasive subsurface investigations of 19th century cemeteries in Bartholomew, Dearborn, Floyd, Jasper, Knox, Lawrence, Monroe, Posey and Shelby counties in Indiana; and in Vermillion County, Illinois.
+HAR cooperated with property managers to conduct various levels of survey and documentation of potential archaeological sites, as well as, noninvasive subsurface investigations of 19th and early 20th century cemeteries in Boone, Bartholomew, Dearborn, Floyd, Franklin, Jasper, Knox, Lawrence, Marion, Monroe, Newton, Posey, Shelby and Vermillion counties in Indiana; and in Vermillion County, Illinois.

 After numerous delays while complying with Covid-19 pandemic health and travel constraints, HAR was able to complete cemetery delineation and mapping projects in Franklin, Pulaski, Shelby, Tippecanoe and Warrick counties in Indiana; in addition to, precision survey, stakeout and subsurface imaging with Ground Penetrating Radar (GPR) of a large cemetery property in Greene County, Ohio.
 The first phase of background research on an early 19th century cabin site in Shelby County, Kentucky was also undertaken.

 The 2021 field survey season began in earnest after severe Spring rains and flooding caused several delays.
 HAR was able to complete two cemetery delineation and site mapping projects in Decatur County, Indiana; one of which was a large property requiring documentation, accurate site maps of several sections, and discrete area GPR investigation.
 The second cemetery added a series of lots for future sale and use after geophysical survey determined the premises to be vacant.